Ebib is a program with which you can manage BibTeX database files without having to edit the raw .bib

 Crossref Face

-Field values inherited from a cross-referenced entry are marked with this face.
+.Field values inherited from a cross-referenced entry are marked with this face.
 By default, the face has red as foreground colour.

 Selected Face

-((t (:inverse-video t)))
+Default value:((t (:inverse-video t)))

-When entries are selected (with m), they are highlighted in this face.
-By default, it uses the text property highlight.
+), they are highlighted in this face.
+By default, it uses the text property highlight

 Use Timestamp

-If this option is set, Ebib will add a timestamp field to every new entry, recording the date and time it was added to the database.
+field to every new entry, recording the date and time it was added to the database.
 See Timestamps.

 Timestamp Format

-Default value: "%a %b %e %T %Y".
+Default value:"%a %b %e %T %Y"

-This option specifies the format string that is used to create the timestamp.
-The format string is used by format-time-string to create a time representation.
-The default value produces a timestamp of the form "Mon Mar 12 01:03:26 2007".
-See the documentation for the Emacs function format-time-string for the forms that the format string can take.
+.This option specifies the format string that is used to create the timestamp.
+The format string is used by format-time-string

 Standard Url Field

-This is the field that Ebib searches for URLs if you press u in the index buffer.
+.This is the field that Ebib searches for URLs if you press u

 Url Regexp

-This is the regular expression that Ebib uses to search for URLs in a field.
-With the default value, Ebib considers everything that is in a LaTeX \url{...} command as a URL, and furthermore every string of text that starts with http:// or https:// and does not contain whitespace or one of the characters ' " < or >.
+.This is the regular expression that Ebib uses to search for URLs in a field.
+With the default value, Ebib considers everything that is in a LaTeX \url{...}

 Browser Command

-If this option is unset, Ebib uses the Emacs function browse-url to start a browser.
+to start a browser.
 If this function does not exist, you can set this option.
-For example, if you use the Firefox browser, set this option to firefox.
+For example, if you use the Firefox browser, set this option to firefox

 For this to work, the browser that you use must be able to handle a URL on the command line.